The Ultimate Guide: ACC for dummies.

 Since this game intensively uses your PC’s resources, you might need to fine-tune your graphics settings.
 Depending on how strong your PC is, you might want to start out with the low, medium or high pre-sets.
 I would advise against using the epic settings for racing unless you have the beefiest of beefy PC’s.
 Be sure to lower the mirror quality, mirror distance, visible opponents (sixteen suffices) and to turn on HLOD for an optimal experience (for an extensive list, read here).

 Controls: the controls too would need a bit of fine-tuning.
 Ideally, you put the gain as high as you can control.
 This makes it easier to spot when your car goes sliding.
 Minimum force at 0%, dynamic dampening at 100% (unless you have a budget wheel), and road effects at 0%.
 The frequency should be at 333Hz for mid to high-end wheels.
 And, make sure you map the buttons the way you want them.

 First, use a (vertical) FOV calculator to calculate the correct setting.
 Next, change the height, lateral position, distance and pitch of the camera to reflect your real world seated position.
 Make sure to make it feel natural, while also optimizing what you can see.
 Don’t be afraid to change your seated position as well to try out what works for you.

 3. Achieving the ratings

-Before your online racing career can start, you need to work on your ratings (read all about the ratings here).
+Before your online racing career can start, you need to work on your ratings.
 Ratings are Kunos’ way to measure driver level, and allows server owners to throw up thresholds to keep certain (low) levels from entering.
 The big hurdles are track- and safety rating.